 - Students petitioning on the basis of a disability should also contact Services for Students with Disabilities to have their request for a substitution explored as a disability related accommodation, or, to explore alternative accommodations for access in their language courses.
 You are encouraged to connect with SSD through this process.

 You will be allowed to substitute culture courses for language courses to meet the requirement.
 You will meet with one of the Language Exception Committee members to determine which courses you will use.
 These courses cannot be used to fulfill your distribution requirement.
 The courses must be approved in advance by a committee member.

 What Happens If My Petition Is Denied?

-You are encouraged to meet with a member of the Language Exception Committee.
+You will receive an email to inform you of the decision.
+You are then welcome to meet with a member of the Language Exception Committee.
 They will help you assess degree options and next steps.